MatthewClark2/LispTranspiler/README.md

 Add another listener that finds uses of natively defined variables and replaces them with the appropriate value.
 C functions should be replaced with lambda expressions that refer to them.
 Should be added when you get around to lambda expressions.

-Update `Value::Call` to use a String as the callee since values cannot be called by themselves.